flpmat/LTSP-Cluster-Tutorial/README.md

 ```

 Create new user for database.
 Use same passwd as above (db_password = ltsp)

 ```
 sudo -u postgres createuser -SDRIP ltsp
 Enter password for new role:
 Enter it again:
 ```

 Create new database.

 ```
 sudo -u postgres createdb ltsp -O ltsp
 ```

 Move to the new directory and create tables in database.

 ```
 cd /usr/share/ltsp-cluster-control/DB/
 cat schema.sql functions.sql | psql -h localhost ltsp ltsp
 Password for user ltsp:
 ```

 Now you have to act as a root user and move to the /root directory.

 ```
 sudo su
 cd /root
 ```

-Get two files for database.
+Get two files for database.[TO-DO] Save these two files in this repository.

 ```
 wget http://bazaar.launchpad.net/%7Eltsp-cluster-team/ltsp-cluster/ltsp-cluster-control\/download/head%3A/controlcenter.py-20090118065910-j5inpmeqapsuuepd-3/control-center.py
 ```

 ```
 wget http://bazaar.launchpad.net/%7Eltsp-cluster-team/ltsp-cluster/ltsp-cluster-control\/download/head%3A/rdpldm.config-20090430131602-g0xccqrcx91oxsl0-1/rdp%2Bldm.config
 ```

 Modify control-center.py file, use same information for database as above.

 ```
 nano control-center.py
 #/usr/bin/python